ionoid/docs.ionoid.io/docs/debug-iot-devices.md

 ```

-- To check the logs of your Service or App, replace `$MYAPP` with the name
+- To check the logs of your service or app, replace `$MYAPP` with the name
-of your App:
+of your app:

 ```bash
 sudo journalctl -b -u $MYAPP